Your free business.com+ membership unlocks exclusive tech deals and advisor support

 Accounting and finance certifications are official credentials that demonstrate an individual’s specialized knowledge in a specific area of accounting or finance.
 They show potential employers and clients that the certificate holder has completed additional training and passed a standardized exam, showcasing both expertise and a commitment to professional development.

 Certification coursework and exams are developed and administered by professional industry associations or government entities.
-Only individuals who pass the certification exams are qualified to include the corresponding designation in their name or résumé, which can help them earn higher pay than they might without the certification.
+Only individuals who pass the certification exams are qualified to include the corresponding designation after their name or on their résumé, which can help them earn higher pay than they might without the certification.

 Several types of accounting and finance certifications exist, including the following:

-• CPA: The Certified Public Accountant (CPA) certification is one of the most well-known and respected certifications.
+• CPA: The Certified Public Accountant (CPA) certification is one of the most well-known and respected designations in the profession.
 CPAs specialize in auditing, compliance, taxes, forensic accounting, fraud examinations and more.

 • CMA: Another popular certification is the Certified Management Accountant (CMA), which focuses on financial analysis and strategic management.